Religion of the Shang dynasty: Sacral architecture

 Sacral architecture – also called religious architecture – existed as early as the first phase of the Shang, with ritual constructions identified within both the Early-period settlements at Zhengzhou and Yanshi (Henan province) and the Middle-period centre of Xiaoshuangqiao.
-The Late period saw the emergence of a ritual complex on a hill near the Huan River, with the original layout being difficult to discern.
-Most scholars agree that the complex's innermost central area, called Yi (乙), was the primary locus for religious constructions, while smaller ritual buildings were situated to the south.
+The Late period saw the emergence of a ritual complex on a hill near the Huan River whose original layout is difficult to discern.
+Most scholars agree that the complex's largest central area, called Yi (乙), was the primary locus for religious constructions, while smaller ritual buildings were situated to the south.

 In oracle bone inscriptions, temples are generally described as including elevated halls, courtyards and gates.
 Their design may have been inspired by Shang cosmological principles, such as the celestial pole and the notion of sifang.
 These temples were dedicated to the Former Lords, the nature spirits, the royal ancestresses, and individual ancestors starting from Da Yi.
 Temples named for the mainline ancestors were maintained continuously through generations, while those for collateral kings were scarcely recorded and tended to be dismantled after a certain period.
 The Shang housed in their temples spirit tablets used for ancestor commemoration, though no unequivocal remains of such tablets have been attested.

 The Shang also constructed altars, many of which are open-air and located within several ritual loci in the capital.
-At the locus Yi, a central open-air pyramidal altar stood together with colonnaded halls and bridges.
+At the locus Yi, for instance, a central open-air pyramidal altar stood together with colonnaded halls and bridges.
 Modern academics identify this altar with the beng (祊), which Shang inscriptions describe as the altar for worshipping Di as well as the nature and ancestor spirits.
 Altars of the other loci were modelled after the Yi design.

-Access to religious buildings was probably reserved only for the elites, serving as the place where they dedicated cult to royal ancestors.
+Access to religious buildings was probably reserved only for the elites.
 Shang inscriptions suggest that the king routinely prayed to invoke in the temples, assuming a kneeling posture while holding ritual objects in his hands.
 Sacrificial ceremonies also seem to occur in certain areas of a temple, such as the "Great Hall" and the "Blood Hall", which they sometimes referred to.